A by-law relating generally to the transaction of the business and affairs of the

 (a) Subject to subparagraph 2.5(b) hereof, deeds, transfers, assignments, contracts, obligations, certificates and other instruments may be signed on behalf of the Corporation by the President or Vice President (but only if the President designates the Vice President to have such authority as provided under section 7.6), together with the Treasurer.
 In addition, the Board may from time to time direct the manner in which and the person or persons by whom any particular instrument or class of instruments may or shall be signed.
 Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.

 (b) Notwithstanding the foregoing, any individual, non-budgeted obligation or expenditure in excess of 5% of the total annual budget of the Corporation or having a total annual single transaction dollar cost in excess of $100,000.00 shall require prior approval of the membership at an annual or special general meeting of the Members with at least two thirds (2/3) of all votes cast at such meeting voting in favour of the proposed obligation or expenditure.
 The proposed obligation or expenditure shall be described to the meeting by way of a business case to allow the Members sufficient information to make a determination on the proposed obligation or expenditure.
-Notwithstanding the foregoing, it is understood that Items referred to in the Memo of Understanding dated January 13, 2003 between the former South Nepean Soccer Club Inc. and Osgoode-Rideau Soccer Association, as well as construction costs related to all infrastructure expansions at the George Nelms Sports Park, are outside of the scope of this 2.5 (b).
+Notwithstanding the foregoing, it is understood that Items referred to in the Memo of Understanding dated January 13, 2003 between the former South Nepean Soccer Club Inc. and Osgoode-Rideau Soccer Association, as well as construction costs related to all infrastructure expansions at the George Nelms Sports Park, and its immediate geographical area are outside of the scope of this 2.5 (b).

 2.6 Banking Arrangements